soniah/blog/content/posts/2009-07-24-git-ignore-vim-temporary-files-in-all-directories.md

 <pre>% cat .git/info/exclude
 .*.sw*</pre>

 All the howto's I've read so far mention .gitignore but not .git/info/exclude -- I stumbled across this by accident.
-More RTFM'ing to do&#8230;
+More RTFM'ing to do.

 **Correction**